Strength Training for Soccer – Introduction

 The lateral deficit squat will develop leg strength and hip mobility.

-Soccer is a multidirectional sport, so it makes sense to train your body in the same manner.
+Soccer is a multidirectional sport, so it makes sense to train your body similarly.

-This exercise will enhance your ability to change direction quickly, which is a critical skill in soccer.
+This exercise will enhance your ability to change direction quickly, a critical soccer skill.

 How to do it: